GlassHeaded/GlassHeaded/README.md

   i kinda want to introduce myself a little further and also introduce my family ^_^

-  so about me, i born biologically female but i feel like i have no gender but have a little connection to genders but the connection is strong!
+  so about me, i born biologically female but i feel like i have no gender wich means im agender but have a little connection to genders but the connection is strong!
 Wich means im librafluid

   i have beef with some1 ok.